Finding a guard dog that can still become a great companion is hard to come by.

 This means that the oldest your English Bullweiler can live up to is about 76 human years.

-To prepare yourself for the worst, you should ask for a full screening of your English Bullweiler parent dogs because these dogs tend to develop conditions that are genetic.
+To prepare yourself for the worst, you should ask for a full screening of your English Bullweiler parent dogs because these dogs tend to develop genetic conditions.

 Intelligence, Temperament and Personality Traits of the English Bullweiler